 2. Word-of-mouth advertising is the best kind of advertising that money can't buy

 When your customers have a good experience, they talk about you to others.
 Unhappy and angry customers can generate damaging word of mouth, affecting profitability and reputation.

 95% of customers share bad experiences with others 87% of customers share good experiences with others (Zendesk).

 3. It’s a source of sustainable competitive advantage

 Since customer service is often the only contact a customer has with a company, it can be the deciding factor for a customer to make a purchase.
-For example, it is difficult to tell the difference between two small-town medicine stores, especially if their prices are similar.
-Putting extra efforts into customer service may be the differentiating factor for customers to go back to one drug store over the other.
+For example, it is difficult to tell the difference between two pharmacies, especially if their prices are similar.
+Putting extra efforts into customer service may be the differentiating factor for customers to go back to one shop over the other.

 4. To customers, good service is more important than price

 With excellent customer service seeming more and more rare these days, customers are willing to pay a premium for it.
 Deliver on that desire, and your customers will be happy to pay higher prices.

 Issues are always going to arise for any business, no matter how hard you try to avoid them.
 While you can’t run a perfect business, you can ensure that your customers are well-informed and looked after.
 If customers know that they can voice complaints and issues will be handled properly, they will feel more comfortable doing business with you.